Wax Resist Tips | Protect – Decorate – Design

 Decorate Clay Body

-You can apply wax resist over the clay body itself to give a decorative effect.
+You can apply wax resist directly to the clay body to create a decorative effect.
 But before you do, make sure that your pottery piece is completely dry and free of dust.

 Tips: